valancej/documentation/_basic/languages-frameworks/ruby.md

 ## Versions And Setup

 ### RVM
-We use RVM to manage different Ruby versions.
-We set <strong>{{ site.data.basic.defaults.ruby }}</strong> as the default version.
-Currently we do not load the Ruby version from your Gemfile.
+We use [RVM](https://rvm.io) to manage different [Ruby](https://www.ruby-lang.org/en) and [JRuby](http://jruby.org) versions.
+We set **{{ site.data.basic.defaults.ruby }}** as the default version.
+Currently we do not automatically load the Ruby version from your Gemfile.
 You can always change the Ruby version by running:

 ```shell
 rvm use RUBY_VERSION_YOU_WANT_TO_USE
 ```

-The following Ruby versions are preinstalled
+The following Ruby versions are preinstalled:

 {% include basic/ami/{{ site.data.basic.ami_id }}/ruby.md %}

 ### Using a .ruby-version file
-You can also use your .ruby-version file on Codeship.
-The .ruby-version file lives in the project root and its content is just your Ruby version, for example: `2.0.0-p195`.
-You can just read the ruby version to use from that file:
+You can also use your `.ruby-version` file on Codeship.
+The `.ruby-version` file lives in the project root and its content is just your Ruby version, for example: `2.4.2`.
+You can read the Ruby version to use from that file:

 ```shell
 rvm use $(cat .ruby-version) --install